nathan-gardner/SECON2023Robot/Documentation/Signoffs/Fatima-signoff-vision.md

 ## RGB Color Sensor with IR filter and White LED:

 The TCS34725 color sensor is an RGB (red, green, blue) which is a digital light-to-digital converter, which converts the visible light into a digital signal that the external microcontroller reads.
 The measurements are taken using a 3 x 4 matrix of sensors that have red, green, blue color filters in front of them.
-Also, to have good accuracy, the integration times must be long and it can be set to 2.4mS, 24mS, 50mS, 101mS, 154mS or 700mS.
+Also, to have good accuracy, the integration times must be long and it can be set to $2.4\ ms, 24\ ms, 50\ ms, 101\ ms, 154\ ms or 700\ ms$.

 Electrical Specifications: